Careers: Broadcasting

 Take advantage of career opportunities in the field of radio broadcasting by starting your training at your local community college.

 Whether you’re interested in entertaining, sharing insightful commentary, reporting interesting news stories, or working in production, a career in broadcasting and radio may be perfect for you!
+If you have the charisma and drive to work in this interactive field, begin your journey with the proper training at your local community college.

 Careers in Radio Broadcasting

-Depending on one’s professional goals and interests, students can pursue a variety of degree pathways to develop the necessary skills for a career in radio.
+Depending on one’s professional goals and interests, students can pursue a variety of degree pathways to develop the necessary skills for a radio career.

-Commonly, students pursuing a career in professional radio earn their Associates of Applied Science degree.
+Commonly, students pursuing a career in professional radio earn their Associate of Applied Science degree.
 Students can enroll in departments such as broadcasting, telecommunications, or even specialized programs designed for radio technology and production.
-In examining some of the core classes often required by such programs, students may need to complete mandatory classes such as:
+In examining some of the core classes often required by such programs, students may need to complete mandatory courses such as:

 • History of broadcasting radio